 His son wears clothing very similar to Dad.
 Noticable differences (which do not relate to his status of being a child at all, but rather provide examples of other acceptable dress combinations) are:

-He wears the gallygaskins/slops version of breeches (see definition included in the example below) and has a square shirt collar in the place of a ruff.
+He wears the venetian version of breeches and has a square shirt collar in the place of a ruff.